 1. VHS Tapes Degrade Over Time

-Your VHS tapes will not last forever.
+Your VHS tapes will not keep forever.
 Even if you store your tapes in optimal conditions (placing them in a cool, dry place with controlled humidity) they will break down over the years.
 Most VHS tapes lose 10-20 percent of their quality over 10 to 25 years.
 This deterioration might not be noticeable at first, but if you have videotapes from the 1990s and earlier, they will be more fragile and have a lower quality viewing experience today.

 Now is the time to digitize videotapes before they break down more.
 The sooner you send us your VHS tapes and other recordings, the sooner we can preserve them in digital format so the quality remains the same for years to come.